AmyOShea/MS3-Cocktail-Hour/TESTING.md

 ### **URL & Username bug**

-When testing error pages, I was adding addition characters to the end of the URL in the acccount page, anything that was changed/edited was updating the username header on the page:
+When testing error pages, I was adding addition characters to the end of the URL in the account page, anything that was changed/edited was updating the username header on the page:

 ![URL & Username bug](static/images/README/bugs/bug-11.PNG)

-I defined username as a variable in the acocunt section of the app.py file:
+I defined username as a variable in the account section of the app.py file:

 ![URL & Username bug](static/images/README/bugs/bug-11-code-fix.PNG)

-I retested and, while it solved that issue, adding the extra charcters didn't break the code.
+I retested and, while it solved that issue, adding the extra characters didn't break the code.
 This is an issue that hasn't been resolved.

 ![URL & Username bug](static/images/README/bugs/bug-11-not-resolved.PNG)